veronicadelmar/Editor-de-mEmeS/README.md

 ***

-## Tecnologic used to develop the website:
+## Technologies used to develop the website:
      - Html and Css
      - JavaScript [Variables, Conditionals, Functions, Events and Library (dom-to-image)]